MUNYAMADZI GAME RESERVE

 We have four en-suite chalets, each slightly different and overlooking the Luangwa River and Bulonga Hills.
-The three classic safari rondavels offer simple design with thatch rood and furniture made on site.
+The three classic safari rondavels offer a simple design with thatch rood and furniture made on site.
 The fourth chalet is what we call the “honeymoon suite” – a raised wooden deck platform with canvas panelling, thatch roof, private veranda and king size bed.
 All chalets have their own “donkey boiler” for running hot water.

 The open dining area has a bar, large mahogany dining table and lounge furniture allowing you to relax in the shade on the edge of the Luangwa River.
 Evenings are spent around the fireplace where guests enjoy unparalleled sunset viewing.
 Meals are made in our open-air wood fire kitchen or the pizza oven by the fireplace.
 Self-catering and full board options available.

 Activities include game drives, walking safaris, birding and fishing.
 Excursions to the nearby communities can be arranged upon request.

 We are a 6-hour drive, or ~ 1-hour charter flight, from Lusaka.
 You can self-drive or arrange for us to pick you up in Lusaka.